porser/porser-client/CONTRIBUTING.md

 ### Coding style

 Please follow the coding style of the project.
-UtilityJS uses `prettier` and `eslint`, so if possible, enable linting in your editor to get real-time feedback.
+PorserClient uses `prettier` and `eslint`, so if possible, enable linting in your editor to get real-time feedback.

 ### Git Commit Messages